greatxue/coding_language/cpp_tut/2_cpp_fun.md

 In C++, Functions can be ***overloaded***, which means that you can define several different functions with the same name as long as the adaptable version can be determined by looking at the ***signature*** (also called the pattern of arguments: **the number and types of the arguments**, but **NOT** the parameter names).

-In the example below, which lines are inappropriate?
-After modification, what is the output?

 ```cpp
 #include <iostream>